Tartu Academy of Theology Facility Purchase Capital Campaign

 The construction site as it is currently.

-In front--a lot where the TAT facility will be built, on the back next door--a building that looks like our future building.
+In front--a lot where the building which includes TAT rooms will be built, on the back next door--a building that looks like our future building.

 How will we run the Home of Hope in the future?